Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Ferran JARABO i Carbonell (Agullana, Girona, Spain)

 Today, the Gospel is in opposition to the world of Christ's followers.
-The world represents whatever sinful there may be in our existence.
+The world represents whatever sinfulness there may be in our existence.
 Consequently, one of the main characteristics of Christ's followers is fighting all evil and sin to be found in the world and inside every man.
 This is why, Jesus is the light of men, the light that illuminates the world's darkness.
 Karol Wojtyla exhorts us “so that this light makes us strong and capable to accept and love the entire Truth of Christ, and love it even more when opposed by our world.”

 Neither Christians nor the Church can follow the passing fads or criteria of this world.
 Christ's criterion is the unique, definitive and unavoidable one for us to follow.
 It is not up to Jesus to adapt Himself to the world where we live; it is up to us instead to transform our lives to imitate Jesus.
 “Christ is the same one whether yesterday, today or always.”
 This should make us wonder.
-When our secularized society demands from us and from the Church certain changes or licenses, we are simply being asked us to move away from God.
+When our secularized society demands from us and from the Church certain changes or licenses, we are simply being asked to move away from God.
 We, Christians, however, should be faithful to Christ and to His message.
 Saint Irenaeus says: “God does not need anything, man needs communion with God, so the glory of man is to preserve and continue the service of God.”

 This fidelity may, quite often, mean persecution: “If they persecuted me, they will also persecute you” (Jn 15:20).
 We should not be afraid of persecution; we should rather be afraid of not attempting strongly enough to always do God's will.
 Let's be brave and let us proclaim without any fear Christ resurrected, light and joy of all Christians!
 Let us allow the Holy Spirit to transform us so that we can inform the whole world about Him!